arandomdevwhodoesnothing/toolbox.c/README.md

 **NOT ASSOCIATED WITH ANDROID TOOLBOX**

-gnu coreutils reimplantation.
+gnu tools reimplantation.
 Written in C from Scratch.

 Additions: Includes It's Own Shell, Read about toolsh at `toolsh.md`, Also Includes it's own Libc Implemention, Read about libtool at `libtool.md`